mpio-be/DE_FIELDWORKER/README.md

 * a landing page that links to the [DataEntry](https://github.com/mpio-be/DataEntry), [gpxui](https://github.com/mpio-be/gpxui) interfaces and some other web apps.
 * a mapping, viewing and reporting interface.

-The interfaces outside of `\main` are self-contained.
+The interfaces outside of `\main` are self-contained and can be run independently if needed.